 But to return to it, why was an English tavern drink called a cocktail?

 Wondrich offers the idea that the term is connected to equine circles but not in the sense of a compounded drink seen as analagous to a mixed blood horse.
 Rather, he refers to the practice of “gingering” or “figging”, which is applying ginger to a horse’s nether region to make it more lively or showy so to speak, to hold its tail erect.
-It’s still sometimes done in a modified way today but is generally banned by racing organizations.
+It’s still sometimes done in a modified way today but this is generally banned by racing organizations.

 So the idea is, a shot of a ginger-based drink enlivens the drinker for a time, just as gingering or “figging” the cocktail horse did.
-Gingering was in fact viewed as an alternative to shortening the tails, and cocktail horses (mixed blood) seem to have been the focus of these treatments, which lends weight to Wondrich’s point.
+Gingering was in fact viewed as an alternative to shortening the tails, and cocktail horses (of mixed blood) seem to have been the focus of these treatments, which lends weight to Wondrich’s point.
 See this American discussion c.
 1849 on these practices, from American Farmer’s Magazine.